-Information and communications technology (ICT) has the capacity to drive innovation in business and the public sector.
-In its national strategy, Serbia has prioritised ICT and the overall digitalisation of the economy and public services.
-Implementing the strategy requires skills development, in the short and long term, including through swift and resolute changes in lifelong education and training provision where needed.
+ICT has the capacity to drive innovation in business and the public sector.
+In its economic strategy, Serbia has prioritised ICT and the overall digitalisation of the economy and public services.
+Achieving this requires understanding its impact on future skills demand and making swift and resolute changes in lifelong education and training provision, including efficient partnerships with businesses, to address emerging skills shortages.

-Building skills needs intelligence and addressing emerging skills shortages are key systemic functions, which rely on a continuous flow of information between businesses, public authorities and education and training providers.
-The territorial, sectoral and national levels should all be represented in the information flow, with a view to improving the quality and pace of the skills supply response.
-In this respect, one can observe the impact of a governance issue, i.e. how the national, territorial and sectoral levels communicate and cooperate, on the quality of skills assessment and development.
+Understanding skills needs requires a continuous flow of information between businesses, public authorities and education and training providers.
+Organising this at territorial and sectoral levels, within a national framework, can help bridge the gap between skills demand and supply.
+How the national, territorial and sectoral levels interact has an impact on the quality of skills assessment and development.